-Former U.S. first lady Michelle Obama wore a custom outfit by Acne Studios, the Swedish fashion brand, as she took the stage in Stockholm on an international book tour to promote her memoir.
-Founded in Stockholm in 1996, Acne Studios started as a niche supplier of denim wear but has since grown into a diversified upscale brand with more than 50 stores in 13 countries, $221 million in annual 2018 revenues and $35 million in operating profit.
+Acne Studios, a global fashion retailer based in Sweden, has reopened a Tokyo concept store with a new collection of leather accessories.
+Founded in 1996, the fashion brand started as a niche supplier of denim wear but has since grown into a diversified upscale brand with more than 50 stores in 13 countries.
 IDG Capital acquired 30.1% of Acne Studios in 2018.

 Coinbase, a San Francisco-based cryptocurrency trading platform, generated an estimated $520 million in global revenues in 2018, according to Reuters.
 The news agency reported that it based its estimate on recent Coinbase’s filings with the U.K.’s corporate registry.
 Coinbase’s submission also indicated that its U.K. revenue grew 20% in 2018 to $173 million.
 IDG Capital was an angel investor in Coinbase in 2013.

 Anker, a multinational consumer electronics manufacturer with operations in U.S., Japan and Germany, recently unveiled a two-port car charger with a built-in Google Assistant function.
 Anker’s Android-compatible charger allows users to activate Google Assistant through voice commands.
 The company said it is also developing a beta model for iPhone users.
 IDG Capital led a $47 million funding in Anker in 2016.